Alpha decay: Uses

 Alpha emitters are used in smoke detectors.
 The alpha particles ionize air in an open ion chamber and a small current flows through the ionized air.
 Smoke particles from the fire that enter the chamber reduce the current, triggering the smoke detector's alarm.

 Radium-223 is also an alpha emitter.
-Its use has been trialed and saw successful results in treating bone metastasis resulting from Castration-resistant metastatic prostate cancer.
+Its use has been trialed with successful results in treating bone metastasis resulting from Castration-resistant metastatic prostate cancer.

 Alpha decay can provide a safe power source for radioisotope thermoelectric generators used for space probes and were used for artificial heart pacemakers.
 Alpha decay is much more easily shielded against than other forms of radioactive decay.

 Static eliminators typically use polonium-210, an alpha emitter, to ionize the air, allowing the "static cling" to dissipate more rapidly.